 South Korea’s job application process works in a very similar fashion to other countries.
 Here are a few methods of how to apply for a job.

 A job gets advertised on a job portal, you send the recruiter your resume and self-introduction (otherwise known as a cover letter) in hopes of being considered for the position, a job interview follows, and so on.
-This method applies to most companies, especially for positions that are above entry level.
+This method applies to most South Korean companies, especially for positions that are above entry level.

-However, twice a year, there is a big season for job applying, specifically for those just about to graduate from university.
+However, twice a year, there is a big season for job applications, specifically for those just about to graduate from university.
 Though, the applications aren’t limited to recent graduates only.
-It’s mainly arranged by the big conglomerates like Samsung, LG, and Hyundai, and it’s far more vigorous as a process than to find a job through a job portal.
+It’s mainly arranged by big conglomerates like Samsung, LG, and Hyundai, and it’s far more vigorous as a process than finding a job through a job portal.

 This means that it may sometimes be tough to be the newbie – especially since you’ll continue to be the newbie until another new person is brought onto the team.
 Your opinions won’t carry as much weight in team meetings, it’s hard to say “no” to those with seniority over you, and sometimes your seniors may even be purposefully brusque just because you’re new.

 This particular part of Korean work culture is also highly dependent on the company and the team.
 Some teams may enforce this activity several times a week, while others do it less than once a month or even just once a year.

 Korean Work Hours

 On paper, the hours stated in the contract don’t sound all that bad, with 9 AM to 6 PM being pretty standard.
 So at a quick glance, there may not seem to be a difference in your home country’s working hours.